deltaechoecho/deltaechoecho.github.io/about.md

 include_in_nav: true
 ---

-All Futures is written by Andrew (Dee) Harding.
+All Futures is written by Dee Harding.

 I'm a public servant and researcher you could broadly call a geographer.
 I've developed forecasting algorithms for climate extremes and farming, conducted statistical assessments of Britain's levels of equality, and advised on the ethics and likely impacts of new technologies: working across public policy, socio-economic impacts, and the hard sciences for the last decade and a half.
 In each case, I’ve specialised in finding risks, vulnerabilities, and opportunities to grasp the future.